Inclusive Design training synopsis:

 - evidence-based accessible design patterns

 - how to conduct an inclusive design review

 The course is aimed at user experience designers, user experience researchers, user-interface designers, and product designers.

 The training sessions are live and interactive.
-Each attendee requires access to a desktop or laptop computer with a good internet connection, and either a headset or microphone and speakers.
+Each attendee requires access to a desktop or laptop computer with a good internet connection and a headset or microphone and speakers.
 Instructions for Zoom will be sent with the invitation.
-You will receive a copy of the module slides and instructions via email prior to each training session.
+You will receive a copy of the module slides via email before each training session.

 Module 1: Introduction to inclusive design